Formatter Behavior

 The key knobs:

-To leave comments almost entirely alone, keep reflow_comments = false.
+To leave comments almost entirely alone, set enable_markup: false.

 Control Flow And Blocks